 Then came the string of random jobs.
 First, I was a market research manager.
 Then I became an autopsy coordinator/statistician, which is probably the weirdest job combo in the history of the universe.
 Then I managed the National Prion Disease Pathology Surveillance Center, which is the fancy title for the place that researches Mad Cow disease in humans.
 I spent a lot of time looking at brains there.
 That probably explains a lot.

 But all that time, I wanted to be a writer.
-In between all the autopsies and mad cows, I did a bunch of spec work for roleplaying games and textbook companies, which is yet another weirdo combo.
+In between all the autopsies and mad cows, I did a bunch of spec work for tabletop roleplaying games and textbook companies, which is yet another weirdo combo.
 I loved it.
 And once my kids were born, I decided I had to take the plunge.
 I wrote a book about supernatural creatures.
 Because they’re awesome.
+Now I write books for teens, tweens, and adults.
+I’m also the marketing director for Evil Hat Productions, an awesome game company staffed by crazy people.

-Now I live in Michigan with my husband, who is a ninja doctor (fer real), and three zombie obsessed children.
-The other moms at the bus stop think I’m very weird.
+Now I live in Utah with my husband, who is a ninja doctor (fer real), and three zombie obsessed children.
+The other moms think I’m very weird.
 I think this is a compliment.